Visit to the Scolacium Museum and National Archaeological Park

 Regione Calabria

-The land of Magna Graecia and the Romans lives again in the Scolacium Museum and National Archaeological Park, the ancient city that was later Norman, set in a park of centuries-old olive trees facing the Gulf of Squillace, in the province of Catanzaro.
+The land of Magna Graecia and the Romans lives again in the National Archaeological Museum and Park of Scolacium, the ancient city that was later Norman, immersed in a park of centuries-old olive trees facing the Gulf of Squillace, in the province of Catanzaro.

-A stone's throw from the shore of the Ionian Sea, along the Costa degli Aranci, surrounded by a centuries-old olive grove covering 35 hectares, lies the Scolacium National Archaeological Museum and Park.
+A stone's throw from the shore of the Ionian Sea, along the Costa degli Aranci, immersed in a centuries-old olive grove extending over 35 hectares, stands the Scolacium National Archaeological Museum and Park.
 A place of tranquillity and beauty, among the most important national archaeological parks in Calabria.

 Let's take a dip back in time and discover the history, legends and beautiful landscapes offered by this glimpse of antiquity.